fernandorpm/mischiefer/README.md

 </div>
 ```

-Mischiefer uses the 'mobile-first' approach, which means that the default value (`col-*`) would affect from mobile devices to desktop devices.
+Mischiefer uses the 'mobile-first' approach, which means that the default value (`col-*`) would affect mobile devices to desktop devices.

 But what if you wanted to occupy only half of the DESKTOP page, but all of the mobile page?